-These screws can be used down to -40°C.
+These screws can be used down to -40°C. The threaded bolts must be screwed in up to the bottom of the blind hole thread.

 7.4 Installation possibilities

 You have different possibilities when installing the device into your system.
 Please verify a proper inner diameter of any pipe that is connected to the meter.